 - Kneaded Erasers - Once an area has been shaded, many artists use a kneaded eraser to lift the graphite from the paper to create highlights.
 These highlights would be where the light is shining on the flower and can add to the realism of the subject.

 After reading this post are you ready to create some floral art?
 Are you inspired to paint some flowers?
-Shop the set below for your next creation.
+Shop our site for your next creation.